-DSLR (digital single-lens reflex) cameras are quite popular, with a much larger sensor than other types of camera that can give great image quality, but they are often quite heavy and bulky.
+DSLR (digital single-lens reflex) cameras remain popular, with a much larger sensor than other types of camera that can give great image quality, but they are often quite heavy and bulky.
 These are good for people wanting to take a pretty mean photo.

 MIL (mirrorless interchangeable-lens) cameras are a good alternative to the Ultra zoom or bridge camera for ering similar sensor sizes as DSLRs but in a much smaller camera body.
-These are a good in-between, for someone wanting the higher picture quality with the convenience of a small size.

 Tough cameras are another option – they have protected features so they can be taken into most situations without fear of dropping or exposure to heat, cold, moisture and sand.
 The difference is how much rough–handling they can take.
 Their image quality and ease of use makes them a beginner to intermediate model.

 Are you after a beginner, tough, advanced or expert camera model?